citapress/citapress/content/books/planted-in-a-strange-earth-selected-writings-by-zitkala-sa/index.md

 Within a year I was able to express myself somewhat in broken English.
 As soon as I comprehended a part of what was said and done, a mischievous spirit of revenge possessed me.
 One day I was called in from my play for some misconduct.
 I had disregarded a rule which seemed to me very needlessly binding.
 I was sent into the kitchen to mash the turnips for dinner.
 It was noon, and steaming dishes were hastily carried into the dining-room.
 I hated turnips, and their odor which came from the brown jar was offensive to me.
 With fire in my heart, I took the wooden tool that the paleface woman held out to me.
 I stood upon a step, and, grasping the handle with both hands, I bent in hot rage over the turnips.
 I worked my vengeance upon them.
 All were so busily occupied that no one noticed me.
 I saw that the turnips were in a pulp, and that further beating could not improve them; but the order was, "Mash these turnips," and mash them I would!
 I renewed my energy; and as I sent the masher into the bottom of the jar, I felt a satisfying sensation that the weight of my body had gone into it.

 Just here a paleface woman came up to my table.
 As she looked into the jar, she shoved my hands roughly aside.
 I stood fearless and angry.
 She placed her red hands upon the rim of the jar.
 Then she gave one lift and stride away from the table.
-But lo! the pulpy contents fell through the crumbled bottom to the floor I She spared me no scolding phrases that I had earned.
+But lo! the pulpy contents fell through the crumbled bottom to the floor!
+She spared me no scolding phrases that I had earned.
 I did not heed them.
 I felt triumphant in my revenge, though deep within me I was a wee bit sorry to have broken the jar.

 As I sat eating my dinner, and saw that no turnips were served, I whooped in my heart for having once asserted the rebellion within me.